 Q: Three years ago a weed appeared in our yard.
 Around Easter it will have little spurs on it that stick in your feet.
 My grandchildren and I like to go barefooted but this year my yard is full of it.
 I want to get rid of it before the spurs come.

 A: Spurweed, Soliva pterosperma, invokes all sorts of ugly words from those who step on it.
-It’s not the same plant as sandspur, Cenchrus incertus, which makes folks on the Georgia coast hop and swear.
+It’s not the same plant as the grassy sandspur, Cenchrus incertus, which makes folks on the Georgia coast hop and swear.

 If you can keep the plants from maturing and making burs for two summers, you should have the problem licked.